versionone/VersionOne.Localization/README.md

 VersionOne.Localization
 =======================

-A lightweight, powerful, and flexible pattern-based localization library for .NET, supporting progressive refinement of translated output across multiple levels of culture definitions and functionality sets, translation adjustments performed in-the-field, and "hot" translation updates without application recompile or restart.
+A lightweight, powerful, and flexible pattern-based localization library for .NET, supporting progressive refinement of translated output across multiple levels of culture definitions and functionality sets, in-the-field translation adjustments by customers, and "hot" translation updates without application recompile or restart.

 Components
 ----------